 Such mindfulness is difficult to get.
 To understand users so deeply, designers need to address the whole design thinking circle:

-- And run user testing to observe what users actually do when using your digital products
+- Run user testing to observe what users actually do when using your digital products.

 If you don’t have the mood for fooling around real users’ intents and want to start designing right now, you may decide to start with the assumption that users want everything to be easy.
 That’s a pretty logical but sometimes wrong assumption.
 Proved by Citibank.